Introducing Opsview Cloud, the monitoring service that empowers IT ops teams to focus on solutions that deliver business value and impact the...

 You are here

 Amazon Web Services has become a go-to provider for cloud computing efforts because it simplifies the process of setting up servers and services.
 Despite AWS’s ease of use, IT teams are still responsible for ensuring their cloud environments are running smoothly and everything is working as expected.
-Amazon CloudWatch assists in overseeing infrastructures and while Amazon’s monitoring solution is intuitive, it is important to have a complete understanding of AWS cloud monitoring best practices so you can have full confidence when executing cloud-based tasks.
+Amazon CloudWatch assists in overseeing infrastructures and while Amazon’s monitoring solution is intuitive, it is important to have a complete understanding of AWS monitoring best practices so you can have full confidence when executing cloud-based tasks.

 Use a drill-down monitoring approach

 The problems that have the most harmful impact on IT environments usually occur when small issues transform into major service-impacting outages.
 One AWS monitoring best practice to avoid this possibility is monitoring via a drill-down approach and troubleshooting network/application errors on an individual basis so there are no weak links within the greater infrastructure.
 With a flexible and scalable monitoring solution in place, your cloud services can be adjusted in real-time and will remain secure from any outside threats.

 Collect and analyze data from all areas of your AWS environment